The seas of pity lie/ Locked and frozen in each eye//

 Susanna Kaysen (1994, p.
-48) writes in her memoir, “our hospital was famous and had housed many great poets and singers.
-Did the hospital specialise in poets, or was it that poets specialised in madness?”
-Kaysen went on to ponder, “what is it about meter and cadence and rhythm that makes their makers mad?”
+48) writes in her memoir that certain hospitals, “had housed many great poets” and wondered if such hospitals specialise in poets, or was it that poets specialised in madness?
+She went on to ponder, “what is it about meter and cadence and rhythm that makes their makers mad?”

 ❝ A book should serve as the ax for the frozen sea within us. ❞

 — Kafka wrote,

 Kaysen, S. (1993).
 Girl, interrupted.
 Private Idaho: Turtle Bay Books.